datamole-ai/mff-cloud-app-development/README.md

 - The business is thriving and the number of smart warehouses is about to increase from one to a hundred.
 - The client request a simple anomaly detection tool.

-The architecture would need to adjust at multiple levels
+The architecture would need to adjust at multiple levels.

+For more details visit [this document](./docs/walkthrough_day2.md)

 ### API